benbusby/whoogle-search/README.md

 ```

 #### systemd Configuration
-After building the virtual environment, add the following to `/lib/systemd/system/whoogle.service`:
+After building the virtual environment, you can add the following to `/lib/systemd/system/whoogle.service` to set up a Whoogle Search systemd service:

 ```
 [Unit]